Counterfeit Rumble / Ravage ID Guide

 - Rumble's name doesn't line up correctly with the assortment number.
 Basically, the end of "Rumble" should touch the edge of "7" in "5730".
 However, it goes further and touches the edge of "3" on the counterfeit.
+(Ignore this if it's the 5731/5733 assortment--that one is legit, even though the alignment is different.)
 Here's a close-up comparison:

 - The metal on Ravage is too shiny on the counterfeit.
 See title image above.
 On the original, the metal parts on Ravage are a dull color, not shiny silver.
 But light can play tricks in auction pictures, so this may not be the best tell to use.

 - The ribbon sticker in the center of the cassette toys isn't bright enough on the counterfeit.
 See title image above.
 But again, light can play tricks in auction pictures, so this may not be the best tell to use either.

 Differences That SOMETIMES Work

 - If the "Transformers" logo has an "(R)" and no rubsign, it's a counterfeit.
 Pre-Rub Transformers almost always have a "TM".
 For a Pre-Rub to have a "R" is very, very rare (and likely a factory mistake).
 Note, however, that some counterfeit Rumble / Ravages DO have a rubsign, so this tell can't always be used.

 - If there is a Frenzy cassette sticker on Rumble, then it's a counterfeit.
 Frenzy stickers have a blue or purple stripe instead of a red stripe.
 (See example image below.)
 Note, however, that many counterfeit Rumbles have the correct sticker, so this doesn't always works.